As we’re sure you’ll be aware, diesel emissions are very much in the limelight at the moment.

 The DVSA Special Notice covering Diesel Emission Check Changes states:

-“Some diesel vehicles are now being presented for MOT with low plate values, some are as low as 0.01.
+“Some diesel vehicles are now being presented for MOT testing with low plate values, some are as low as 0.01.

 You must add 0.05 to the plate value when entering on the smoke tester to prevent incorrect failures due to manufacturing tolerances.